climate-tech-handbook/climate-tech-handbook/docs/sector-land-sinks.md

 ---
 import ImageCard from '../src/components/ImageCard/ImageCard';

+Land sinks are a type of carbon sequestration that refers to the capture and storage of carbon dioxide on natural land, through trees, soil, and other native habitats.

 ## Sector Overview
 Land sinks are a type of carbon sequestration that refers to the capture and storage of carbon dioxide on natural land, through trees, soil, and other native habitats.